 - go to a strip club with him

-– allow him to have an affair
+- approve of him having an affair

-– have a threesome
+- participate in a threesome

 - lie on the income tax